palantus/relay/README.md

 - User endpoints (new messages for that user will be POST'ed to that endpoint)
 - GraphQL based API with good filtering
 - Self-contained permanent storage of messages (stored in ./data folder using entitystorage)
+- Websocket clients.
+Can be used to send messages around in real-time!
+- Sample chat app included.
+Open root url to check it out.

 ## Permission model